WhisperNet/SkillTrade/readme.md

 - **Caching Strategy**: Ready for Redis integration for session management
 - **Load Balancing**: NGINX ingress provides load balancing capabilities

-## 🔮 Future Enhancements

-- **Mobile App Support**: Develop a mobile application for better user experience
-- **AI-powered Recommendations**: Implement AI to suggest relevant learning opportunities
-- **Multi-language Support**: Add support for multiple languages

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## 👥 Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

 ## 📞 Support